vadimtrifonov/PlutusPioneer/Week3/Week3.md

 * `Endpoint "give" GiveParams`- an endpoint for setting up the vesting contract, which results in creation of UTXO at the vesting address
 	* `gpBeneficiary` and `gpDeadline` are required for creation of `VestingDatum`
-	* `gpAmount` - the amount of tokens the user wants to vest
+	* `gpAmount` - an amount of tokens the user wants to vest
 * `Endpoint "grab" ()` - an endpoint for collecting the vested tokens
-	* The beneficiary will check the UTXO at the vesting address, verify it is the expected beneficiary and the deadline has already passed, and will consume this UTXO
+	* The beneficiary will check the UTXO at the vesting address, verify it is the expected beneficiary and the deadline has already passed, and will consume this UTXO.

 ## Parameterized vesting contract